Research in Commercial Law

 Doctoral candidates are encouraged to work in close cooperation with other Finnish doctoral candidates in law.
 In addition, the Nordic Doctoral Network for Intellectual Property Law also provides cooperation with doctoral candidates in other Nordic countries; Sweden, Norway and Denmark.
 The Network arranges an annual seminar in one of the Nordic countries.
 In the past, doctoral students in intellectual property law have been encouraged to spend some time in research visits to the Max Planck Institute for Innovation and Competition in Munich, Germany.
 Joint doctoral workshops have been arranged through a bilateral cooperation program with the University of Bayreuth, funded by the Academy of Finland and the Deutsche Forschungsgemeinschaft.

-Hanken also hosts the Hanken Center of Corporate Governance (HCCG).
+Hanken also hosts the Hanken Center for Accounting, Finance and Governance.
 The problems of corporate governance are quite obviously at the core of research and education at the school.
 A deep understanding of the issues involved in establishing good corporate governance practices involves knowledge in most of the subjects taught at the school.
 The Center offers research and teaching that aims at improved corporate governance practices.
 The Center is responsible for the multidisciplinary Master's Degree Programme in Corporate Governance at Hanken.

 In addition to the doctoral dissertation, doctoral students are required to complete coursework of 60 ECTS, including 44 ECTs in major and related subjects, and 16 credits in general methodology, philosophy of science or similar courses of a methodological character.
 Upon approval of the degree supervisor, students are allowed to take doctoral courses offered at other universities in Finland or abroad.
 Normally the students graduate with a PhD after four years of full-time studies.